Old Overholt: Growth

 In 1810, Henry's son Abraham Overholt (1784–1870) took over management of the distillery and made it into a business.
-By the 1820s, the distillery was putting out 12 to 15 gallons of rye whiskey daily.
+By the 1820s, the distillery at West Overton was putting out 12 to 15 gallons of rye whiskey daily.
 Abraham grew the company rapidly; by 1843, Baltimore newspapers were advertising Overholt's "Old Rye"; at that time, only the very few top distilleries were advertised by name.
+Overholt became known for producing Monongahela rye, a distinct style of whiskey from the Monongahela River valley of southwestern Pennsylvania featuring a rye and barley mashbill.

-By 1859, Overholt incorporated his business as "A. Overholt & Co."
-He operated out of a new distillery building that was six stories high, 100 feet long, and which could produce 860 gallons per day.
+In 1853, the business expanded to include a second distillery at Broad Ford, Pennsylvania.
+In 1854, Abraham and his son, Henry S. Overholt, formed the A. & H.S.
+Overholt Company (this name changed several times and eventually became "A. Overholt & Co.").
+In 1859, Overholt upgraded to a new combined distillery and gristmill at West Overton that was six stories high, 100 feet long, and could produce 860 gallons per day.

 In 1881, Abraham's grandson Henry Clay Frick took over the company.
 As one of the country's wealthiest people, the distillery was a sentimental side-business for Frick.
 Frick took on Andrew Mellon and one Charles W. Mauck as partners, each owning one-third of the business.